 Succulents can also have very different needs- some like lots of sun and some prefer a shady spot.
 The rain, too, worry a lot of succulent enthusiast.
 So is it safe to grow succulents outside?

-The majority of succulents grow better outside and most will often struggle indoors (especially the sun-lovers), however there are circumstances when succulents will need to be sheltered and cannot grow outside.
+The majority of succulents can and grow better outside and most will often struggle indoors ,especially, the sun-lovers.
+However, there are circumstances when succulents will need to be sheltered and cannot grow outside.

 Most succulents can't grow outside in countries with harsh winters as, apart from a few species like Sempervivum or some Sedum, succulents are not frost hardy.
 The water in the leaves freezes and the whole plant collapses into mush if exposed to frost for too long.
 Short exposure to frost is like to leave burn marks on leaves.